coderefinery/git-intro/content/motivation.md

 ```

-## Commits: keeping track of changes
+## Git is all about keeping track of changes

 We will learn how to keep track of changes first in a terminal ([example
 repository](https://github.com/bast/runtest/commits/main/runtest/run.py)):